kubernetes/community/contributors/devel/writing-good-e2e-tests.md

 #### Debuggability ####

-If your test fails, it should provide as detailed as possible reasons for the failure in it's output.
+If your test fails, it should provide as detailed as possible reasons for the failure in its output.
 "Timeout" is not a useful error message.
 "Timed out after 60 seconds waiting for pod xxx to enter running state, still in pending state" is much more useful to someone trying to figure out why your test failed and what to do about it.